top of page

 Journey to Piezoionics

-In the 2010s, I noticed a strong trend toward truly stretchable sensors.
-The available stimulus-responsive materials were predominantly rigid, and attempts to incorporate them into soft polymer frameworks led to performance and reliability trade-offs.
+Throughout the 2010s, I observed a strong field-wide push toward truly stretchable sensors.
+Yet the available stimuli-responsive materials were predominantly rigid, and embedding them into soft polymer frameworks invariably forced trade-offs in performance and reliability.
 There appeared to be no active transduction mechanism native to soft matter itself.

-The COVID-19 lab closures provided an unexpected opportunity for deep reflection and literature exploration.
-During this period, I stumbled on the 2000 paper by Nobel laureate P. G. de Gennes on mechanoelectric effects in ionic gels.
-This was the precise, fundamental mechanism I had been seeking—a force-induced ionic phenomenon intrinsic to soft, hydrated materials.
-This moment solidified our lab’s resolve to pursue piezoionics.
+The COVID-19 lab closures offered an unexpected opportunity for deep reflection and literature exploration.
+During this period, I came across a 2000 paper by Nobel laureate P. G. de Gennes on mechanoelectric effects in ionic gels (Europhysics Letters, 50, 4)—the precise, fundamental mechanism I had been seeking: a force-induced ionic phenomenon intrinsic to soft, hydrated materials.
+That moment crystallized our lab's commitment to piezoionics.

-Fortunately, our group's prior work had laid essential groundwork.
-We had extensive experience in soft sensor development and in electrochemical energy storage using polymer electrolytes.
-This gave us deep experience in both transduction mechanisms and ionic conductive materials, which are the twin pillars of researching piezoionics.
+Fortunately, our group's prior work had laid the essential groundwork.
+We had already accumulated experience in both soft sensor development and electrochemical energy storage with polymer electrolytes—giving us a working foundation in the two pillars of piezoionics: transduction mechanisms and ionic conductive materials.

 Notably, piezoionics addresses two of society's grand challenges: healthcare and sustainable energy.
-It enables research that spans from scientific fundamentals to practical applications—a scope that aligns with my emphasis on bridging novel concepts and meaningful applications.
+It enables research that spans from fundamental science to practical application—a scope that aligns with my commitment to connecting novel concepts with meaningful real-world impact.
+Today, the lab is pursuing piezoionic devices for self-powered epidermal biosensors such as continuous blood pressure monitors and soft mechanical energy harvesters.

 For More Information